 Course Sequencing – Foundation First

-Students are advised to take the three-semester sequence formed by Analytical Reading & Writing and Mosaic I & II as soon as possible after entering Temple in order and in successive semesters.
+Students are advised to take the three-semester sequence formed by Analytical Reading & Writing and Intellectual Heritage I & II as soon as possible after entering Temple in order and in successive semesters.

 Students are advised to take the Gen Ed Quantitative Literacy course as soon as possible after entering Temple and before enrolling in Science & Technology courses.